Highway Patrol cracks down on speeding during Labor Day Weekend travel

 GREENVILLE, S.C.
-(WSPA)–Drivers hitting the roads this Labor Day Weekend are being asked to take it slow by Highway Patrol.
+(WSPA)– Drivers hitting the roads this Labor Day Weekend are being asked to take it slow by South Carolina Highway Patrol.
 This after a huge uptick in speeding tickets.

 Drivers in the upstate are getting ready for the holiday weekend.
 Some are having positive experiences on the roads.